alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   default = "P@ssw0rd"
 }
 ```
-Note: when creating the database, we fix the database name to "todolist" and the user name to "todolist" as well.
+Note: when creating the database, we set the database name to "todolist" and the user name to "todolist" as well.
-We only let the user password configurable ("db_account_password" variable).
+We only let the user password to be configurable ("db_account_password" variable).

 Open "10_webapp/05_rds/main.tf":
 ```hcl-terraform